canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 ### Getting the core snap file and assertion file

-The core snap is always in the global store.
+The core snap is always in the global snap store.

 1. Download the core snap and its assertion file: